socomsystems/documentation/developer_manual/client_apis/LoginFlow/index.rst

 This information will be used by the client to create a new account.
 After this the webview is destroyed including all the state the webview holds.

-.. note:: On Nextcloud 12 the returned server is just the server address without any possible subfolder.
-This is corrected in Nextcloud 13.
+.. note:: On cyfrSpaces 12 the returned server is just the server address without any possible subfolder.
+This is corrected in cyfrSpaces 13.

 Converting to app passwords